sfbrigade/sfbrigade.github.io.2017-11-05/_posts/blog/2015-04-29-april-12-2015-campaign-finance-summit.md

   - asha_john
 ---

 Our Campaign Finance Summit featured a speaker series followed by a visual data exploration hackathon.
-Below we have outlined the issues that motivate for Open Campaign Finance Data.
+Below we have outlined the issues that motivate for Open Campaign Finance Data along with updates on resources that can further keep us informed.
+The issues are followed up by a summary of each speaker's contribution to the discussion.

 ## Is writing a check free speech?